baedrik/secret-auction-factory/README.md

 ```sh
 secretcli q compute query *factory_contract_address* '{"list_closed_auctions":{"before":*optional_u64_timestamp*,"page_size":*optional_u32_number_to_list*}}'
 ```
-If you do not supply the `before` field, it will start with the most recent closed auction, otherwise it will only display auctions that had closed before the provided timestamp.
+If you do not supply the `before` field, it will start with the most recently closed auction, otherwise it will only display auctions that had closed before the provided timestamp.
 The timestamp is in the number of seconds since epoch time (01/01/1970).
-If you do not supply the `page_size` field, it will default to listing 200 closed auctions, otherwise it will display up to the number specifed as `page_size`.
+If you do not supply the `page_size` field, it will default to listing up to 200 closed auctions, otherwise it will display up to the number specifed as `page_size`.

 If you are paginating your list, you would take the timestamp of the last auction returned, and specify that in the `before` field of the next query in order to have the subsequent query start where the last one left off.